tare/Lux/README.md

 5. Calculation of Bayes factors (**bf.py**)

-This documentation focus on the points three, four and five.
+This documentation focus on points three, four and five.

 Installation
 -------------